 Every year, alcohol causes more harm to society than illegal drugs and is the leading contributor to the burden of illness and deaths in Australia.

-According to a 2016 report by NSW Health, a quarter of all adults within the state drink at levels placing their long-term health at risk and just under one quarter of all adults drink more than four standard drinks on a single occasion – positioning them at a high immediate risk of harm.
+2016 report by NSW Health, a quarter of all adults within the state drink at levels placing their long-term health at risk and just under one quarter of all adults drink more than four standard drinks on a single occasion – positioning them at a high immediate risk of harm.

 As a result of this, NSW communities are experiencing a large number of associated harms such as injury, liver disease, cancer and mental health problems.
 And it's not just those who are consuming alcohol that are at risk.
 Local members of the community are often at the forefront of the damage caused by alcohol consumption.

 The prevention of alcohol-related harm and the effects of this on NSW communities was the focus of the Preventing Alcohol-Related Harm: What's Changed forum in Miller, Liverpool on March 23.
 Key speakers at the event such as Professor Ian Webster, Dr John Crozier and Dr Criss Moore discussed the importance of community in liquor licensing decisions and the reduction and prevention of alcohol-related harm.

 Uncle Malcolm McColl, Gandangara Local Aboriginal Land Council Board Member, and the local MP for Liverpool Paul Lynch opened the forum.